Sunland Derby canceled; racetrack and casino temporarily closed as a precaution

 “Although there have been no known cases of the COVID-19 at the property, we are suspending operations out of an abundance of caution and to promote social distancing,” said Ethan Linder, director of marketing for Sunland Park Racetrack & Casino.

-So far, there are no confirmed cases of COVID-19 in Doña Ana County, but New Mexico health official confirmed four new cases Sunday, bringing the to total number in the state to 17.
+So far, there are no confirmed cases of COVID-19 in Doña Ana County, but New Mexico health officials confirmed four new cases Sunday, bringing the total number in the state to 17.
 In neighboring El Paso County, Texas, health officials on Sunday confirmed a second case.

 During the closure, Sunland Park management will work with the New Mexico Health Department to implement additional protocols to protect guests prior to the reopening of the facility.